gabro/eff-api/README.md

 Since Slick operations return `Future`s, the `fromFuture` method from Eff's `AsyncFutureInterpreter` is used to send them into an `Async` effect.

 ## Errors
 Errors are part of the effect stack, using the `Either` effect.
-Currently their serialization is naive (they are returned as a 200).

 ## Try this out